augsmachado/sales-supplies/README.md

     - customer purchases by gender: *GET/sales?gender=<gender>*
     - customer purchases by email: *GET/sales?email=<email>?*

-- Search an specific sales: *GET/sales/:id*
+- Read a specific sale: *GET/sales/:id*

 - Create a new sale: *POST/sales/new*